Sedation Dentistry For Dental Implants

 When you lose a tooth – whether it’s due to injury, illness, or decay – the worst thing you can do is leave a gaping hole.
 Leaving a hole for a long period of time can cause your surrounding teeth to “collapse,” which could permanently affect your bite.

-Because the dental implant procedure can be quite complex, many people prefer to have sedation during their treatment.
-We’re one of the few offices in the Denver metro area to offer all three types of sedation dentistry:
+Because the dental implant procedure can be complex, many people prefer to have sedation during their treatment.
+We offer all 3 types of sedation dentistry:

 •nitrous oxide (also known as “laughing gas”)

-We usually find that dental insurance plans cover part of the cost of dental implant procedures, and our office accepts almost all types of dental insurance.
-We’re in-network providers for Delta Dental, Aetna, United Concordia, and Assurant.
-We also offer CareCredit financing and a senior discount policy.
+We usually find that dental insurance plans cover part of the cost of dental implant procedures, and we accept most types of dental insurance.